nickmangarella/Project-Quake/README.md

 #### Project Introduction:

 In this project we explored earthquake data that was sourced from the United States Geological Survey (USGS) .
-According to Wikipedia, "the USGS studies the landscape of the US, its natural resources, and the natural hazards that threaten it"
+According to Wikipedia, "the USGS studies the landscape of the US, its natural resources, and the natural hazards that threaten it".

 #### Some questions we developed at the outset and were hoping that the data might be able to tell us were: